flywire/lo-p/docs/41-Printing.md

 Writer documents utilize the DocumentSettings service in the text module which doesn't contain any printing properties, but is far from empty.
-Again, use "lodoc DocumentSettings text" to visit its documentation in the text module.
+Again, use `lodoc DocumentSettings text` to visit its documentation in the text module.
 Instead, the print properties are inherited from the PrintSettings service in the text module, which are listed in Table 5.
-Use "lodoc PrintSettings text" to visit its documentation.
+Use `lodoc PrintSettings text` to visit its documentation.

 |Property           |Description                                |